thi-ng/umbrella/packages/text-canvas/README.tpl.md

 ### Tables

-Tables support individual column width, automatic (or user defined) row heights, as well as per-cell formats and the following border style options:
+Tables support individual column width, automatic (or user defined) row heights, cell padding, as well as global and per-cell formats and the following border style options:

 | Border style | Result |
 | ------- | --- |